Plan9-Archive/plan9ants/doc/antfarm/tutorial2.md

 Now we are inside the 9front cd namespace, served to us from the 'tcp cpu' and we have access to all the other namespaces via the Hub menu.

-## What else is part of the Advanced Namespaces ToolS?
+## What else is part of the Advanced Namespaces Tools?

 Many uses of ANTS are left out of these tutorials.
 Most important for practical use are the venti and fossil tools.
 In the author's usage,